nicolet5/DiffCapAnalyzer/docs/paper/paper.md

 $$\sigma_g = \sigma/\sqrt{2 \ln{2}}\tag*{(3)}$$

-Once the model is generated, an optimized fit is found by allowing all parameters to vary except the center position of the Pseudo-Voigt peaks, which is assigned via the previously identified peak locations. \autoref{Figure 2}b presents an example of an initial model fit and the model fit once optimized specifically for that charge cycle.
+Once the model is generated, an optimized fit is found by allowing all parameters to vary except the center position of the Pseudo-Voigt peaks, which are assigned via the previously identified peak locations. \autoref{Figure 2}b presents an example of an initial model fit and the model fit once optimized specifically for that charge cycle.

 ![Fitting process on an example differential capacity curve.\label{Figure 2}](images/fitting_dqdv.png)